chlorm-forks/Emby.Wiki/Cinema-Intros.md

-Cinema mode brings the theater experience straight to your living room with the ability to play trailers and custom intros before the main feature.
+Cinema Intros brings the theater experience straight to your living room with the ability to play trailers and custom intros before the main feature.

-Cinema mode is configured in the server dashboard by navigating to **Playback** -> **Cinema Mode**.
+Cinema Intros is configured in the server dashboard by navigating to **Playback** -> **Cinema Intros**.
 By default it is disabled.

-## Choosing when to enable Cinema Mode
+## Choosing when to enable Cinema Intros

-The configuration page allows you to choose the types of videos that will trigger cinema mode.
+The configuration page allows you to choose the types of videos that will trigger cinema intros.
 Currently, Movies and Episodes are supported.
 A video is determined to be a Movie or Episode based upon the content type chosen when setting up the library.

 ![](images/server/cinemamode1.png)

 ## Internet Trailers

-A vast library of internet trailers are available for use with cinema mode.
+A vast library of internet trailers are available for use with cinema intros.
 The categories available are movies coming soon to theaters, movies coming soon to Dvd, and movies coming soon to Netflix.

 ![](images/server/cinemamode3.png)

 This feature has two requirements:

 * An [active Emby Premiere subscription](http://emby.media/donate)
-* Installation of the [Trailer plugin](Plugins), either before or after enabling cinema mode.
+* Installation of the [Trailer plugin](Plugins), either before or after enabling cinema intros.

 ## Local Trailers

-If your movie folders contain local trailers, enabling this option will allow these trailers to be used within cinema mode.
+If your movie folders contain local trailers, enabling this option will allow these trailers to be used within cinema intros.
 See [trailers](Trailers) for more information.

 ![](images/server/cinemamode2.png)

 ## Custom Intros

-In addition you can specify your own custom videos to be used with cinema mode.
+In addition you can specify your own custom videos to be used with cinema intros.
 Simply create a folder containing the videos, and enter the path in the custom intro field:

 ![](images/server/cinemamode5.png)